aws/aws-app-mesh-examples/README.md

 Today, you can use AWS App Mesh with services running on Amazon ECS (with awsvpc networking mode) or Amazon EKS.
 You can:

-* connect applications using API,
+- connect applications using API,
-* Bootstrap Envoy and connect to XDS endpoint provided by App Mesh.
+- Bootstrap Envoy and connect to XDS endpoint provided by App Mesh.
-* Configure routes
+- Configure routes
-* ~~[optional] configure dashboards using cloudwatch or grafana etc.~~ To be added later based on what Tony provides

 ### Roadmap